Ruby Tjangawa Williamson: Early and personal life

-Ruby's husband was a stockman whose family came from what is now Amaṯa, west of Ernabella.
-After they got married, they moved north to Areyonga, where he worked on the cattle station.
+Williamson's husband was a stockman whose family came from what is now Amaṯa, west of Ernabella.
+After they married, they moved north to Areyonga, where he worked on the cattle station.
 They later moved back to his homeland, where he got a job on the Musgrave Park station.
 They had five children together, before her husband died in his early 40s.

+Art and career

-In 1999, the senior women of Amaṯa, including Ruby, founded Minymaku Arts (it is now called Tjala Arts).
-Ruby began working there herself in 2000.
+In 1999, the senior women of Amaṯa, including Williamson, founded Minymaku Arts (now Tjala Arts).
+Williamson began working there herself in 2000.
 Her first solo exhibitions were in Hobart in 2003 and 2005, and then in Melbourne in 2008.
 Her artwork has been shown alongside works by other Tjala artists in every major city in Australia.
 She has also had her work shown in group exhibitions in Singapore and the United States.
 Her work is held in the National Gallery of Victoria, the Art Gallery of South Australia, the Queensland Art Gallery, the National Gallery of Australia, and the Museum and Art Gallery of the Northern Territory.
 She died in 2014.